Averett University unveils plans for fall 2020 semester

-DANVILLE, Va.
-(WDBJ7) – Averett University has announced its on-campus reopening plan for the fall 2020 semester.
+Averett University has announced its on-campus reopening plan for the fall 2020 semester.

 Averett shifted to remote instruction and moved most employees to teleworking in mid-March due to health and safety recommendations aimed at decreasing the potential spread of COVID-19.
 The university underwent planning for academic, campus life and operations to prepare for bringing students, employees and visitors back to campus as soon as public health guidance and government mandates allow.